 Acute disseminated encephalomyelitis usually develops after a viral infection.
 Acute disseminated encephalomyelitis is thought to be a misguided immune reaction triggered by the virus.
 In the United States, this disorder usually results from some types of influenza Influenza (Flu) Influenza (flu) is a viral infection of the lungs and airways with one of the influenza viruses.
 It causes a fever, runny nose, sore throat, cough, headache, muscle aches (myalgias), and a general... read more , hepatitis A Hepatitis A Acute hepatitis A is inflammation of the liver that is caused by the hepatitis A virus and that lasts less than 6 months.
 Hepatitis A is usually spread when people ingest something that has... read more , hepatitis B Hepatitis B, Acute Acute hepatitis B is inflammation of the liver that is caused by the hepatitis B virus and that lasts from a few weeks up to 6 months.
-Hepatitis B is spread through contact with blood or other... read more , or infection with enteroviruses Overview of Enterovirus Infections Enterovirus infections affect many parts of the body and may be caused by any of several different strains of enterovirus.
-Enterovirus infections are caused by many different viruses.
-Symptoms... read more , Epstein-Barr virus Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
+Hepatitis B is spread through contact with blood or other... read more , or infection with enteroviruses Overview of Enterovirus Infections Enteroviruses are a group of viruses.
+Enterovirus infections affect many parts of the body and may be caused by any of several different viral strains.
+Enterovirus infections may be caused by... read more , Epstein-Barr virus Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
 The virus is spread through kissing.
-Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more , or human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more (HIV).
+Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more , or human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more (HIV).
 Measles Measles Measles is a highly contagious viral infection that causes various cold-like symptoms and a characteristic rash.
 Measles is caused by a virus.
 Symptoms include fever, runny nose, hacking cough... read more , chickenpox Chickenpox Chickenpox is a highly contagious viral infection with the varicella-zoster virus that causes a characteristic itchy rash, consisting of small, raised, blistered, or crusted spots.
-Chickenpox... read more , and rubella Rubella Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more used to be common causes before childhood vaccination became widespread.
+Chickenpox... read more , and rubella Rubella Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more used to be common causes before childhood vaccination became widespread.

 Typically, the inflammation develops 1 to 3 weeks after the viral illness begins.